MomX/Momocs/cran-comments.md

 ## Also

-Apologies for leeting archive the last version.

-I was not able to make required changes at that time since I was busy with this package successor.

-Yet I consider it 'retired', I would be happy if it finds its way to CRAN for the sake of reproducibility.
+Apologies for letting archive the last version, related to `return` versus `return()`.
+Haven't found any `return` in my code, so I think it was a false negative.
+I took the opportunity to make a couple of minor changes.

 Thanks a lot, dear CRAN maintainers !